 In the longer term, you’ll want a more developed website than the one offered by Google.
-Those just starting out, or on a budget, you can use this great option to help you temporarily.
+Those who are just starting out or on a budget can use this great option to help you temporarily.

 The website provides you with another opportunity to highlight your products and services.
-In addition, it will display customer testimonials and posts you have made on GMB.
+Also, it displays customer testimonials and posts you have made on GBP.

-In the theme menu, Google gives you options for different colors and fonts to choose from for your website.
+You can change the theme by clicking on the ‘Themes’ menu.
+In the theme menu, Google gives you options for different colors and fonts to choose from.

 Once you have selected the theme you like, click the check button as shown below.

-Pick a button by selecting from the options after clicking the downward-facing arrow.
+Choose the button text by selecting from the options after clicking the downward facing arrow.

-For home service businesses like yours, the most applicable option from the dropdown is likely ‘Get Quote’.
+For home service businesses like yours, the most applicable option from the button is likely ‘Get Quote’.

 Next, move to the next field which is the editable ‘Headline’.
-Here it makes sense to put your business name the same exact way you have it listed in your Google My Business profile.
+Here it makes sense to put your business name the same exact way you have it listed in your Google Business Profile.

 In the ‘Description’ field, you should describe your business in one line.
 Put your main business category in addition to the main location area you serve.

 This should be the category that most accurately describes your business.